 America’s underemployment problem

-Despite record job growth, they are not necessarily well-paying sustainable jobs that meet the cost of living surge.
+Despite record job growth, employees are not necessarily finding sustainable jobs that meet the cost of living surge.

 New York City, USA – Makalah Monroe works at an Outback Steakhouse in Laurel, Maryland.
 She is a student and the only one in her household with a car.
 By any account, Monroe has a full plate of responsibilities that she is working hard to keep up with.
 She works full-time and yet struggles to get by.